-Her formal qualifications include: Fellowship of the Higher Education Academy (FHEA), an MA in Performing Arts (Education) from the Liverpool Institute for Performing Arts (LIPA) and Liverpool Hope University, a BA (Hons) in Performing Arts (Music) and a Diploma in Popular Music & Sound Technology from LIPA, fellowship in the Higher Education Academy (HEA) and was working as a level 2 “Speech Level Singing” Instructor until she joined VIP as well as previous education in her native Norway including an HE diploma in Theatre and Music and training as a fitness instructor, which may explain her keen interest in vocal anatomy.
-Her first experience with teaching was in the sports world coaching football and ice hockey teams and leading exercise to music and Pilates classes, and she still using mental training techniques from the sports world in her teaching.
+Kaya’s formal qualifications include: Fellowship of the Higher Education Academy (FHEA), an MA in Performing Arts (Education) from the Liverpool Institute for Performing Arts (LIPA) and Liverpool Hope University, a BA (Hons) in Performing Arts (Music) and a Diploma in Popular Music & Sound Technology from LIPA, fellowship in the Higher Education Academy (HEA) and was working as a level 2 “Speech Level Singing” Instructor until she joined VIP as well as previous education in her native Norway including an HE diploma in Theatre and Music and training as a fitness instructor, which may explain her keen interest in vocal anatomy.
+Her first experience with teaching was in the sports world coaching football and ice hockey teams and leading exercise to music and Pilates classes, and she still using

-From Norway, Kaya originally made Liverpool her home 1999 till 2016 when she relocated to London.
+Originally from Norway, Kaya has made Liverpool her home since 1999.
 Kaya is a singer, songwriter, passionate lecturer, harmony fanatic and vocal geek with an interest in quirky instruments has become an established artist with a track record of performances from the “Royal Variety Show”, to the “BBC Songwriting Showcase”, from “Liverpool Sound City” to touring the UK and abroad, as a solo artist, and with her band “Science of the Lamps”.
 “Science of the Lamps” is well established in the Liverpool scene and continues to receive fantastic reviews.
 Kaya’s music has enabled her to support Brett Andersson (Suede), Noah and the Whale, The Wombats, Lamb, The Farm, Marina & The Diamonds, Dub Pistols to mention but a few, in the UK and abroad.
 Kaya’s own solo music has led to her being BBC Merseyside “Artist of the Month” and also “Spotlight Artist” for Liverpool Acoustic.
 When writing for others she’s seen her songs played on MTV and National Radio and TV and as part of three plays and two films, with the sound track to full-length feature film ‘My Lonely Me’ coming out in Spring 2015.

 As musical director, she has worked with a vast array of bands, community choirs and professional groups, including collaborating with BAFTA winning composer Bill Connor on a piece for the Sing Out Project during Liverpool Capital of Culture celebrations, performances at the Royal Philharmonic Hall and at various festivals.